dinesh-it/Github-Youtrack-Check/README.md

 * Configure your Github web hook with address pointing to `http://<yourhost>:3000/check_youtrack` for `push` and `pull_request` event types.
     * Web Hook settings can be found at Github.com Repository->settings->Hooks
 * You should start seeing the request coming to your microservice on each push to github now.
-* Start youtrack check service `./youtrack_github_status.pl`
+* Start youtrack ticket check service/spooler

-* Start pull-commits service `./github_pull_commits.pl`
+`./check_spooler.pl`

 Additionally there is a helper script to force check a pull request without waiting for github web hook.
-`./add_pull_request.pl 'repo_owner' 'repo_name' 'pull_request_number'`
+`./scripts/add_pull_request.pl 'repo_owner' 'repo_name' 'pull_request_number'`

-Thats all, green tick marks or red cross mark will appear for each commits you push to github now.
+Thats all, green tick marks (if comment has valid ticket) or red cross mark (if commits does not have a valid youtrack ticket) will appear for each commits you push to github now.

 Note: Configure both services via daemon or systemd to auto restart.

+* To test if the service is up and running there is a probe path supported by the service - hit `http://<yourhost>:3000/ghyt-ci` and you should see json output with status 'ok' to make sure the service is running.

-## Git Sync option
+## Git Sync Feature
-* A client can subscribe (open a web socket and listen for messages) at `http://<yourhost>:3000/githubpush` path.
-When a push happens, it sends a single line text message with pipe seperated following format project|ref|latest_commit_id|last_updated|remote_url|updated_epoch
+* A client can subscribe (open a web socket and listen for messages) to `ws://<yourhost>:3000/githubpush` path.
+When a push happens, it sends a single line text message with pipe seperated data in following format project|ref|latest_commit_id|last_updated|remote_url|updated_epoch

-* Optionally a client can send a message on the opened websocket as 'give-latest' to receive latest commits for each branch in each configured github repository
+* Optionally a client can send a message 'give-latest' on the opened websocket to receive latest commits for each branch in each configured github repository.
+We need to send this message when ever the client stopped and restarted to retrive all the pending actions that happened in the mean time.
 * Note: The text messages received will be encrypted with hex8 encoding using GH_WEBSOCKET_SECRET key if configured - refer Crypt::Lite for more info.

+* Refer: `./git-sync-client/update_git_repo.pl` and `./git-sync-client/repo_update_config.pl` - For a sample perl script client and config which utilize the Git Sync feature

+## Docker
+* We can run this entire application in containers using the docker compose up
+* Create a file named .env and add all the configurations env as KEY=VALUE format line by line in the project root directory
+    * Please note the Project path in container will be /opt/git/github-youtrack/
+* Start the service
+    * Run command `make run` from project root directory
+* If the configurations are correct you should see both services `ghyt-ci-www` and `ghyt-ci-spooler` services are running and last log will be `Starting recurring timers...`.